Coalgebraic Infinite Traces and Kleisli Simulations: Infinite Traces, Kleisli Simulations and Coalgebras in

-The following situation is identified in~\cite{jacobs04tracesemantics}, (see also \S\ref{subsec:automchara} and \S\ref{subsubsec:automcharaexception}): the largest homomorphism to a certain coalgebra that we describe below is observed to coincide with the standard, conventionally defined notion of infinite language, for a variety of systems.
+The following situation is identified in~\cite{jacobs04tracesemantics} (see also Section~\ref{subsec:automcharapow}, Section~\ref{subsec:automcharagiry} and Section~\ref{subsubsec:automcharaexception}): the largest homomorphism to a certain coalgebra (that we describe below) coincides with the standard, conventionally defined notion of infinitary language, for a variety of systems.
 An instance of it is shown to arise, in~\cite{jacobs04tracesemantics}, when $\mathbb{C}=\Sets$, $T=\pow$ and $F$ is a polynomial functor.
-In~\S\ref{sec:powersetmonad} we will give another proof for this fact; the new proof will serve our goal of showing soundness of backward simulations. \begin{mydefinition}[infinite trace situation] Let $F$ be an endofunctor and $T$ be a monad on a category $\mathbb{C}$.
+In Section~\ref{sec:powersetmonad} we will give another proof for this fact; the new proof will serve our goal of showing soundness of backward simulations. \begin{defi}[infinitary trace situation] Let $F$ be an endofunctor and $T$ be a monad on a category $\mathbb{C}$.
 We assume that each homset of the Kleisli category $\Kl(T)$ carries an order $\sqsubseteq$.
-A functor $F$ and a monad $T$ constitute an \emph{infinite trace situation} with respect to $\sqsubseteq$ if they satisfy the following conditions. \begin{itemize} \item There exists a final $F$-coalgebra $\zeta:Z\to FZ$ in $\mathbb{C}$. \item There exists a distributive law $\lambda:FT\Rightarrow TF$, yielding a lifting $\overline{F}$ on $\Kl(T)$ of $F$. \item For each coalgebra $c:X\kto \overline{F}X$ in $\Kl(T)$, the lifting $J\zeta:Z\kto \overline{F}Z$ of $\zeta$ admits the largest homomorphism.
-That is, there exists a homomorphism $\trinf(c):X\kto Z$ from $c$ to $J\zeta$ such that, for any homomorphism $f$ from $c$ to $J\zeta$, $f\sqsubseteq\trinf(c)$ holds. \end{itemize} \end{mydefinition}
+The functor $F$ and the monad $T$ constitute an \emph{infinitary trace situation} with respect to $\sqsubseteq$ if they satisfy the following conditions. \begin{itemize} \item There exists a final $F$-coalgebra $\zeta:Z\to FZ$ in $\mathbb{C}$. \item There exists a distributive law $\lambda:FT\Rightarrow TF$, yielding a lifting $\overline{F}$ on $\Kl(T)$ of $F$ by Lemma~\ref{lem:distributiveLawLift}. \item For each coalgebra $c:X\kto \overline{F}X$ in $\Kl(T)$, the lifting $J\zeta:Z\kto \overline{F}Z$ of $\zeta$ admits the largest homomorphism.
+That is, there exists a homomorphism $\trinf(c):X\kto Z$ from $c$ to $J\zeta$ such that, for any homomorphism $f$ from $c$ to $J\zeta$, $f\sqsubseteq\trinf(c)$ holds. \end{itemize} \end{defi}

-In~\cite{hasuo06genericforward,hasuo10genericforward,urabeH14genericforward} we augment a coalgebra with an explicit arrow for initial states.
+In~\cite{hasuo06genericforward,hasuo10genericforward,urabeH14genericforward,urabeH17matSim} we augment a coalgebra with an explicit arrow for initial states.
 The resulting notion is called a $(T,F)$-system.